nixn/pdns-etcd3/README.md

 It is structured and leveled, utilizing [logrus][].
 The structure consists of different components, namely `main`, `pdns`, `etcd` and `data`; the (seven) logging levels are [taken from logrus][logrus-levels].
 For each component an own logging level can be set, so that one can debug only the component(s) of interest.
+In the unix mode the components are "doubled", there is the program side with its components (main, etcd, data) and the (PDNS) client side (main, pdns), which can be configured separately.
+In pipe mode there is only one of each component.

 The components in detail:
 * `main` - The main thread / loop of the program, e.g. setting up logging, creating data objects, processing signals and events, etc.